jim5six/SpaceRider/README.md

 ## Stall Ball Rules

 - Every time the ball lands in a saucer, the game will deliver a custom callout telling the current player to rotate out.
-- Only one player scoreboard is eabled because players are expected to rotate in from a single line.
+- Only one player scoreboard is eabled and will start at 200 and count down switch hits.
 - If the ball drains, the current player is out and the ball will automatically reload.
 - After 200 switch hits, the inline drop targets will reset.
 Player 1 score shows how many switch hits remain.
+- Hitting the Second Drop Target will open the right gate for a ball save.
+- Hitting the Fourth Drop Target will award an "Extra Ball". (we use this to bring back players that have been eliminated in team stall ball).
 - Stall Ball mode will go on forever until the game is turned off, or Stall Ball Enabled is set to **0**.

 # Notes